top of page

 Roger grins, "There's free entry with a state ID."

-Apollo begins to speak until Homer cuts in, "You know Apollo hasn't had an ID in decades."
+Homer cuts in, "You know Apollo hasn't had an ID in decades."

-The school bus skirts off with authority, an unexpected departure that almost knocks Homer clean off his feet.
-Which forces him to use his powers in public again, luckily in a much more subtle way than usual.
-He reacts with the reflexes of a god to catch his balance.
+The school bus skirts off with authority.
+The unexpected departure almost knocks Homer clean off of his feet.
+Forcing him to use his super powers in public again, luckily in a more subtle way than the usual slip up.
+He simply reacted with the reflexes of a god to catch his balance to prevent a fall.
+He's understands all too well the importance of staying low key to protect his secret identity.
+Which is easier said than done while stoned to the proverbial bone.
 Being high is Homer’s natural state.
-Usually smoking for enjoyment but no matter the purpose of the toke, THC always activates his godlike superpowers.
-Which certainly comes in handy during everyday situations, like avoiding a tumble into the lap of Roger's middle aged teacher, Miss Cramptry.
-He catches up with the Chill Crew at the back of the bus, like old times.
-Steven flings a briefcase he uses as his backpack behind the rear seat, Roger scoots his sling bag toward the mucky window.
+Usually smoking for enjoyment but no matter the purpose of the toke, THC always activates his godlike super powers.
+It may be a bit paranoid, but when going out Homer prefers to stay high and prepared for any eventuality.
+Which certainly comes in handy during everyday situations like avoiding a tumble into the lap of Roger's middle aged teacher, Miss Cramptry.

 "I just hope this doesn't suck."
 Apollo grumbles.